ShixiangWang/ImmuneDR/README.md

 cancer immunomics, I always spend much time in data cleaning in my every project.
 However, there are a limited number of datasets available for analysis.
 Most of them are very small with only a few patients/samples, especially for immunotherapy datasets.
-This causing many works cannot reproduce or have limited power.
+This causing many works cannot be reproduced or have limited power.
 Therefore, I create this community mantained project named **ImmuneDR** to host a curated immune resource database in r format.